Column-Oriented Database Technologies (click to download)

 Analytic-driven companies need a platform, not just a database where speed, agility, and complexity drive the data ecosystem.
 The ParAccel Analytic Platform streamlines the delivery of complex business decisions through its high-performance analytic database.
 Designed for speed, its extensible framework supports on-demand integration and embedded functions.

 The ParAccel Database (PADB) present four main components: the ‘Leader’ node, the ‘Compute’ node, the Parallel Communications Fabric, and an optional Storage Area Network (SAN).
-The ‘Leader’ controls the execution of the ‘Compute’ nodes and all nodes communicate with each other via the ‘Fabric’ running on standard x86 Linux servers.
-Each ‘Compute’ node is subdivided into a set of parallel processes called ‘slices’ that include a CPU core, and their allocation of memory, and local disk storage.
-The ‘Communication Fabric’ provides a low-level MPP network protocol for increased performance.
+In this case, the ‘Leader’ controls the execution of the ‘Compute’ nodes and all nodes communicate with each other via the ‘Fabric’ running on standard x86 Linux servers.
+At the same time, each ‘Compute’ node is subdivided into a set of parallel processes called ‘slices’ that include a CPU core, and their allocation of memory, and local disk storage.
+Finally, the ‘Communication Fabric’ provides a low-level MPP network protocol for increased performance.

 Key PADB features include: